zhihan/chat/README.md

 What is the recommended compiler?
 Thinking...
 (4 references)
  The recommended compiler is Closure Compiler.

-(load: Load doc, quit: Quit (^D), status: , answer: Answer questions based on given facts, summary: ) answer
+answer
 > Input the search query:
 compiler
 > What questions do you have?
 What does the compiler do?
 Thinking...
 (4 references)
  The Closure Compiler performs type checking and other checks, optimizations and other transformations (such as ECMAScript 6 to ECMAScript 5 code lowering).

-(load: Load doc, quit: Quit (^D), status: , answer: Answer questions based on given facts, summary: ) answer
+answer
 > Input the search query:
 testing